anujdhillxn/agnocpeed/README.md

 ### Log

 - stdout or stderr of every command run by agnocpeed is displayed in the log.

+## Following features will be added if the app gains popularity among the competitive programming community.

+- Support for Codechef.
+- Stress testing.
+- Interactive mode.

 ## Known bugs